Caribou Migration Backpack

 Where there are caribou, there are those animals who live from their unwariness: wolves and grizzly bears.
 And where the two join, there are scavengers like fox, wolverine, and ravens.
 This is a trip with excellent potential for wildlife encounters.
 It is a great hike with or without caribou, but we will keep our fingers crossed and our eyes peeled.

-This is a good trip for both experienced backpackers and newcomers in good shape who are willing to push themselves.
+This is a good trip for both experienced backpackers and newcomers to Alaska in good shape who are willing to push themselves.
 Experience with overnight backpacking prior to the trip is highly recommended.
 Each hiker will get 15-20 pounds of food and community gear to carry.
 Due to the small party size and the trip’s duration, expect to start the trip with a pack weighing no less than 45 pounds.

 Itinerary